 The Group and MLL are also exposed to the risk that expenses are excessive relative to revenue, either because expenses increase unexpectedly, or because there is insufficient flexibility to manage expenses down in response to falling revenues.
+The expense base is exposed to inflationary impacts, as observed in the recent period of high inflation in the UK.

 Actual expenses relative to plan are tracked on an ongoing basis.
-Revenue relative to plan is also monitored, so that corrective action can be taken if necessary, by reducing variable costs and discretionary expenditure.
+Revenue relative to plan is also monitored, so that corrective action can be taken, if necessary, by reducing variable costs and discretionary expenditure.
 Expenses are subject to approval as set out in the Expenses Policy owned by the Chief Finance Officer ("CFO") and the Group Authority Limits Matrix approved by ARC.